 "When you go to turn out watch yourself, I say," The Legendary Blackwater Rafting Company tour guide Ross O'Halloran said.

-The Waikato District Health board has been in contact with Ms Steinke's workmates in Denver, Colorado and made an email and Twitter account available for messages to her.
+The Waikato District Health board had been in contact with Steinke's workmates in Denver, Colorado and made an email and Twitter account available for messages to her.
 Details can be found at waikatodhb.health.nz/kirsten.

-Locals have regarded the intersection as an accident blackspot for years, but Mr Stithem's death is the second there since the New Zealand Transport Authority changed the layout late last year.
+Waikato locals have regarded the intersection as an accident blackspot for years, but Stithem's death is the second there since the New Zealand Transport Authority changed the layout late last year.

 Such was the case with Canadian tourist Douglas Smith whose wife Michele was killed after their campervan and a truck collided at the same spot in February.